Agency for New Americans

 Men's Human Rights Discussion

 This program provides an overview of the inception and meaning of the United Declaration of Human Rights and gives a brief study of its 30 articles.
-This discussion center's on one's responsibility to recognize our individual rights as well as the rights of those around us through equity and respectful relationships.
+This discussion center's on one's responsibility to recognize our individual rights as well as the rights of those around us through respectful relationships.

-How to become a Community Health Worker?
+How to become a Community Advisor?

 Individuals eligible to receive assistance through this program must: